Skip To Content

 Apply ground control

-Some film projects may be very old or poorly documented, and do not have high quality control points.
-In this case, you have the following options:
+Some film projects may be very old or poorly documented and do not have high-quality control points.
+In this case, refer to the following sections.

 Options for the best available ground control

-For best accuracy, you will need to apply ground control in the block adjustment process.
+For best accuracy, you must apply ground control in the block adjustment process.

 You need both a source of control and to be able to identify the control point locations in the images.
 Depending on the age and scan quality of your imagery, finding photo-identifiable points may be challenging.